-Simon Sinek, British-American author, motivational speaker and marketing consultant, in one of his interviews, spoke about Millennials at length.
+Simon Sinek, British-American author, motivational speaker and marketing consultant, in one of his interviews, spoke about Employee satisfaction for millennials at length.
 He discussed the role of corporates in encouraging millennials to be better at their jobs and in achieving goals to the best of their abilities.

 He said that it’s extremely important for corporates to understand the thought process of millennials.
 Corporates showing compassion towards the fact that millennials suffer low self-esteem, have a hint of impatience and also lack the basic coping mechanism required to handle corporate stress, perform better as organizations at large.

 Keeping millennials engaged in the corporate environment is a challenge that most corporates should take head-on because the fact remains that millennials are the future of our workforce and are already in majority in the workstream today.

 Employee satisfaction surveys and leveraging the feedback provided by millennials has always proven to be the most effective in keeping millennials engaged and motivated.